From start to finish, a Barron Designs customer shares his project process.

 These vividly textured faux stone panels perfectly recreate the look of authentic stacked stone; like many traditional stone fireplaces are made from.

 Easy as A B C. Jeffrey started with clean drywall to install his panels on.

 As the pictures illustrate, Jeffrey started off with bare drywall to install on.
 Because of the narrow width of the fireplace, he had to measure the width and cut our panels to size before installation.

 That's actually a very simple process.
-Because our panels are made from lightweight and durable polyurethane foam, they can be cut to size with a regular wood saw.
+Because our wall paneling is made from lightweight and durable polyurethane foam, it can be cut to size with a regular wood saw.
 All Jeffrey had to do was trim the edge off the panel to get it to fit, and then install it.